packmad/LLMV-PrintBBUIDs/README.md

 ## Acknowledgments
 My heartfelt thanks go to the authors of [llvm-tutor](https://github.com/banach-space/llvm-tutor), a tutorial for learning how LLVM passes work.
-Without their project, I would never have been able to develop the supporting code in a reasonable time!
+With their project, I was able to develop the supporting code in a reasonable time!